blogmywiki/microbitV2_ssd1306/README.rst

 Preparation and displaying of a bitmap image
 ============================================

+See note at top of page about using online image converter and that you'll get inverted images if you use this message:

 1. Create a bitmap with an image editor with only 2 bits per pixel (black and white)
 2. Use the LCDAssistant (http://en.radzio.dxp.pl/bitmap_converter/) to generate the hex data.
 3. Copy the hex data into the bitmap_converter.py file in the sample_images folder and run it on a computer with Python.
-4. Flash a completely empty file from mu.
-5. Copy the generated file to the micro:bit using the file transfer function in mu
+4. Open the converted bitmap image in the micro:bit Python Editor https://python.microbit.org/
-6. Create a main.py file, import sdd1306_bitmap and use the function show_bitmap to display the file
+5. Create a main.py file, import sdd1306_bitmap and use the function show_bitmap to display the file
-7. Move the files main.py, sdd1306.py and sdd1306_bitmap.py to the micro:bit with the file transfer function in mu
+6. Move the bitmap, and files main.py, sdd1306.py and sdd1306_bitmap.py to the micro:bit with the 'send to micro:bit' button in the editor
-8. Reset the micro:bit or press CTRL+D in the Repl.
+7. Reset the micro:bit or press CTRL+D in the Repl.

    .. image:: https://cdn.rawgit.com/fizban99/microbit_ssd1306/7f60064d/microbit_with_logo.jpg
       :width: 100%